-Girl Scouts of Southern Illinois names Outstanding Graduating Girl Scouts
+Girl Scouts of Southern Illinois Names Outstanding Graduating Girl Scouts

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Deanna Hohgrefe from Chester: Deanna is from Troop #8239 and has been a Girl Scout for 12 years.
-She has earned her Girl Scout Silver Award and Girl Scout Bronze Award.
-Deanna also went on a Girl Scout destination travel experience to Germany and serves as a council delegate for her Service Unit.
-She currently attends Chester High School and plans to attend Concordia University in Wisconsin.
+Shelby is from Fults and has been a Girl Scout for 13 years.
+She currently attends University of Missouri “MU High” and wants to attend college to pursue a degree in Art Conservation.
+Shelby earned her Girl Scout Bronze Award in 2007 and is currently working on her Girl Scout Gold Award.

-“I would tell someone thinking about putting their daughter into Girl Scouts that the skills I have learned from being a Girl Scout have made me the person I am today,” said Deanna.
-“I am so grateful that I have been able to do all of the many things I have gotten to do – from ice skating and skiing to traveling around the world.”
+“The most memorable part of Girl Scouting has been the opportunity to travel both domestically and internationally,” Wratchford said.
+“I attended a Camporee in Wisconsin and most recently spent 10 amazing days in Paris, France as part of the Girl Scout’s Destination Program.”
+Shelby added that she has also learned leadership skills in Girl Scouting and believes the best leaders lead by example with kindness, patience and sincerity.

-“We are so pleased to honor Lainey, Megan and Deanna with our Outstanding Graduating Girl Scouts Scholarship,” said Villie M. Appoo, GSSI Chief Executive Officer.
-“All three of these exceptional young women have done amazing things in their Girl Scout journey and have been very active in providing community service to people in their communities.
-They are great examples of Girl Scouts of Southern Illinois’ mission of Building Leaders for America,” Appoo added.
+“We are so pleased to honor Dalaney and Shelby with our Outstanding Graduating Girl Scouts Scholarship,” said Villie M. Appoo, GSSI Chief Executive Officer.
+“Both of these exceptional young women have done amazing things in their Girl Scout journey and have been very active in providing community service to people in their communities.
+They both are great examples of Girl Scouts of Southern Illinois’ mission of Building Leaders for America,” Appoo added.

+The Outstanding Graduating Girl Scout Scholarships are funded from proceeds from the annual Brownie Haunted Camp, which is planned, organized and conducted by Girl Scouts of Southern Illinois older Girl Scouts.
+The Outstanding Graduating Girl Scout Scholarships are a great example of girls working together to make the world a better place.

 GSSI is the premier organization providing all girls in southern Illinois a premier Girl Scout Leadership Experience.
 GSSI’s mission is to build girls of courage, confidence and character who make the world a better place.